 6. Make a Plan to Overcome Obstacles

-Unfortunately, no matter how much you want to start reading the Bible regularly, there will always be obstacles that get in your way.
+Unfortunately, no matter how much you want to start reading the Bible regularly, there will always be distractions that get in the way.
 That’s why it’s a good idea to try to figure out what they might be in advance so you can find ways to work around them.

 - Often too busy during the day?
 Read first thing in the morning or at night.